 30:8 And when Aaron lighteth the lamps at even (sundown), he shall burn incense upon it, a perpetual incense before Yahweh throughout your generations.

-It appears therefore that the business of the priests was to light the lamps in the evening; and either to extinguish them in the morning, or permit them to burn out, having put in the day before as much oil as was necessary to last till daylight.
+It appears therefore that the business of the priests was to light the lamps in the evening; and either to extinguish them in the morning, or permit them to burn out, having put in the day before as much oil as was necessary to last till the following daylight.

 None of this implies that the day begins at evening.
 The Sanctuary duties began in the mornings.